sroh722/policy-llm-test/README.md

 ## 🤖 AI Assistance

-Portions of this project were developed with assistance from large language models (e.g., OpenAI ChatGPT and GitHub Copilot).
+Portions of this project were developed with assistance from OpenAI ChatGPT and GitHub Copilot.

 AI tools were used to:
 - Draft and refine code structure